 Collaborative leadership is a style that is increasingly popular these days.
 Directive leadership is falling out of fashion as team members demand more input and respect.

-People want autonomy and the ability to contribute to team and organisational decisions.
+People don’t like being told what to do and how to do it.
+Instead, they want autonomy and the ability to contribute to team and organisational decisions.
 They want to shape their working environment and feel as if they are making a difference.
-People want to have their say.

-Collaborative leadership means often a leader will act as a facilitator.
-Rather than telling people how something will be done, a collaborative leader asks for input from stakeholders.
-Then they facilitate conversations to get to an answer.
+For a leader, a collaborative leadership style often means acting as a facilitator.
+Rather than simply telling people how something will be done, a collaborative leader gathers input from team members and colleagues.

-Collaborative leadership works because you give people opportunity to provide input.
+Collaborative leadership works well because you give your people the opportunity to have a voice.
 Team members like to give their opinion about how things should work.
 After all, it’s their team too, right?